Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems

-Now we show that when the DDS occurs, the reflected wave will become localized.
+Now we show that when the dynamical degeneracy splitting occurs, the reflected wave will become localized.
 Without loss of generality, we assume the incident plane wave $\bm{k}_i=(k_i^{\theta},k_i^{\bot})$ with energy $E(\bm{k}_i)$ comes from $r_{\bot}<0$ region.
 There are two cases of scattered waves.
-In case (i), there are two poles that touch the $|z|=1$ simultaneously from the inner and outer sides respectively when $\eta\rightarrow 0^+$, as shown in Fig.~\ref{fig:2}~(c); In case (ii), there is only one pole touches the $|z|=1$ curve from the inside as $\eta\rightarrow 0^+$, as shown in Fig.~\ref{fig:2}~(d).
+In case (i), there are at least two poles that touch the $|z|=1$ simultaneously from the inner and outer sides respectively when $\eta\rightarrow 0^+$, and one example is illustrated in Fig.~\ref{fig:2}~(a); In case (ii), there is only one pole touches the $|z|=1$ curve from the inside as $\eta\rightarrow 0^+$, as shown in Fig.~\ref{fig:2}~(b).
 The more details are present in~\cite{SupMat}.
 It can be seen from Eq.~(\ref{MT_ScatWave}) that there will be two dominant propagating modes survive at infinity for case (i), namely the transmitted wave in the region $r_{\bot}>0$ and the reflected wave in the region $r_{\bot}<0$, as illustrated in Fig.~\ref{fig:2}~(a).
 In case (ii), we have one dominant transmitted wave in the $r_{\bot}>0$ region, while in the $r_{\bot}<0$ region the dominant reflected wave is a spatially localized wave as $\eta \rightarrow 0^+$.
 Therefore, the scattering process is anomalous, as illustrated in Fig.~\ref{fig:2}~(b).

-\emph{{\clr Directional invisibility}.---}~Now we show that for the GDSE, the corresponding scattering process exhibits directional invisibility.
+\emph{{\clr Directional invisibility}.---}~Now we show that for the geometry-dependent skin effect (GDSE), the corresponding scattering process exhibits directional invisibility.
 The Bloch Hamiltonian of GDSE model~\cite{Kai2022NC} reads